 — Junction (@JunctionYVR) August 29, 2018

-Take a trip down short-term-memory lane with me to relive takeaways from the stage and see all of the speaker videos and slide decks on the 2018 recap site.
+Take a trip down short-term-memory lane with me to relive takeaways from the stage and see all of the speaker videos in the Unbounce resource library.

 We feel the need, the need for speed

 Alternate subtitle: Too Fast, Not Furious.
 Page speed came up over and over again as something marketers should prioritize in order to keep visitors happy, or keep them at all.

 Cyrus Shepard, formerly Head of SEO and Content Development at Moz and now partner at Zyppy, brought page speed up as part of his talk on SEO strategy and engagement metrics that truly matter when it comes to improving rankings.
 Bounce rate is a deciding factor when it comes to SERP, and the number one reason people will leave your page in the first place is because it’s too slow.